 Should you need a service not offered at the SHS, your clinician will refer you to an off-campus health care provider.
 Your SHS clinician may suggest a specific provider, or you can choose a provider.
-However, we strongly recommend that UC SHIP members see providers who belong to the Anthem Blue Cross Preferred Provider Network.
-Use of the Anthem Blue Cross network insures the least out-of-pocket costs to UC SHIP members.
+However, we strongly recommend that UC SHIP members see providers who belong to the Anthem Blue Cross Preferred Provider Network, including UC FAMILY providers.
+Use of the UC FAMILY and Anthem Blue Cross network insures the least out-of-pocket costs to UC SHIP members.

 Can I use my UC SHIP at other UCs?

 The Student Health Services at each University of California campus gladly offers reciprocal access to currently registered students from all other UC campuses under the same conditions that apply to its own students.
 Please check with the SHS you plan to visit for more information about fees and filing claims to UC SHIP.